 As shown in the preceding graph, the ages of PSEBA recipients have some variance, but are mostly clustered between the ages of 40 and 60.
-For 2016, the total recipients surveyed was larger than 2014 (496 compared to 446).
-Therefore, it is likely that the 2016 distribution is more accurate to the total age of PSEBA recipients in Illinois.
-Accordingly, though there is a significant drop in recipients aged 70 or higher, the overall number of recipients appears to be older than in 2014.
-It is uncertain whether this is a better picture of PSEBA recipients than in 2014 or the population will tend to be older over time.
-If the latter is true, PSEBA recipients may be (or may become, over time) more expensive for municipalities to insure and provide for due to the commonly observed trend of increased health expenses for older individuals.
+For 2018, the total recipients surveyed was larger than 2016 (630 compared to 496).
+Therefore, as noted in 2016, due to the larger proportion of recipients surveyed out of the total number of PSEBA recipients, it is likely that the 2018 distribution is more accurate to the total age of PSEBA recipients in Illinois.
+As such, the average PSEBA recipient age increase from 2016 to 2018 of 55 to 56 years old appears more accurate to the total PSEBA recipient cohort.
+It appears likely from analyzing the data that the PSEBA population will tend to be older over time.
+If this is true, PSEBA recipients may become (over time) more expensive for municipalities to insure and provide for due to the commonly observed trend of increased health expenses for older individuals.

 While recipients had a variety of qualifying injuries for PSEBA participation, in terms of the commonality of their injuries, certain data points are available.
-The majority of PSEBA recipients (39.3%) noted injuries to their back/spine area, with 190 out of 496 responses (a significant increase over the 2014 response total).
+The majority of PSEBA recipients (46.7%) noted injuries to their back/spine area, with 244 out of 522 responses (a significant increase over the 2016 response total).
 These responses include individuals who listed other areas of injury in addition to the back/spine.
-Leg, shoulder, and internal injuries were the next most prevalent, with 97, 67, and 48 out of 496 responses respectively (20.1%,
+Leg, shoulder, and internal injuries were the next most prevalent, with 116, 89, and 73 out of 522 responses respectively (22.2%, 17.0%, 14.0%).
+It is necessary to note that in many cases, individuals have reported PSEBA qualifying injuries to multiple areas of their bodies, which causes some of the aforementioned results to overlap.
+The most common areas of reported injury are shown in the following graph along with a comparison to the 2014 and 2016 totals.

-4 In this case, those surveyed who provided date of birth / age information.
+In this case, those surveyed who provided date of birth / age information.
 Not all respondents provided this information.